 The inlays and onlays that we utilize are made of porcelain so your restoration will look realistic and feel natural.
-Dental inlays and onlays are designed to repair teeth that have a mild to moderate amount of dental decay or suffer structural damage that is not severe enough to necessitate a dental crown.
-Because the restoration is created completely from porcelain, which is a tooth-colored material, Dr. Lohner and Dr. Jimmer can replace patients’ existing metal dental fillings for a more desirable, natural-looking appearance.
+Dental inlays and onlays are designed to repair teeth that have a mild to moderate amount of dental decay or structural damage that is not severe enough to necessitate a dental crown.
+Because the restoration is created completely from porcelain, which is a tooth-colored material, Dr. Lohner and Dr. Jimmer can replace a patient’s existing metal dental fillings for a more desirable, natural-looking appearance.

-Why Dental Inlays And Onlays
+Why Dental Inlays and Onlays?

 If you have decayed or broken teeth, then it is always best to restore them with the most minimally invasive procedure available.
 Dental fillings are a good choice because they are small and easy to place, but unfortunately, fillings cannot repair large areas of tissue damage and decay.
-Dental crowns can repair more severely damaged teeth, but they often require a lot of tooth tissue removal, which isn’t very good for your dental health.
+Dental crowns can repair more severely damaged teeth, but they often require a lot of tooth tissue removal, which is not very good for your dental health.

 Dental Inlays vs. Dental Onlays